mercedesb/Notes/BlogIdeas.md

   - ~Estimating/project planning, road construction~

 #### Other
+- ~Writing a Crochet Pattern is like Writing Code~
 - balancing humility and imposter syndrome
 - finding your flow
 - ~how walking my dog makes me a better programmer~